-- 1. The re-election of three directors to serve as Class I directors on our board of directors (the "Board"); - 2.
-The approval, in an advisory vote, of our named executive officer compensation; - The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2018; and - 4.
+- 1. The re-election of three directors to serve as Class II directors on our Board of Directors; - 2.
+The approval, in an advisory vote, of our named executive officer compensation; - The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2019; and - 4.
 The transaction of such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

 The foregoing items of business are more fully described in the proxy statement accompanying this notice of the Annual Meeting.
-On or about April 6, 2018, we began mailing to certain stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy materials, including our 2017 Annual Report, via the Internet.
-Stockholders who did not receive the Notice of Internet Availability of Proxy Materials will receive a paper copy of this notice of the Annual Meeting, the proxy statement, our 2017 Annual Report and the form of proxy.
+On or about April 5, 2019, we began mailing to certain stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy materials, including our 2018 Annual Report, via the Internet.
+Stockholders who did not receive the Notice of Internet Availability of Proxy Materials will receive a paper copy of this notice of the Annual Meeting, the proxy statement, our 2018 Annual Report, and the form of proxy.

 All stockholders are cordially invited to attend the Annual Meeting.
-Only stockholders of record at the close of business on March 21, 2018 (the "Record Date") are entitled to receive notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+Only stockholders of record at the close of business on March 21, 2019 (the "Record Date") are entitled to receive notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the Annual Meeting.
 Any registered stockholder in attendance at the Annual Meeting and entitled to vote may do so during the meeting even if such stockholder returned a proxy.

-San Jose, California April 6, 2018 FOR THE BOARD OF DIRECTORS
+San Jose, California April 5, 2019 FOR THE BOARD OF DIRECTORS